SeanMPower/BCA-VSAC-Capstone/README.md

 without you having to create one from scratch.

 The ownership of this repository will be transferred to VSAC's github account.

-Known and unresolved issue: Currently if a new user tries to sign up for an account with an email that already exists in the Firebase auth server, you will get a brief error message on screen and then the App will crash.
-We've been unable to resolve this error.